-The many documents available on the P4H Network’s digital platform reflect the network’s scope of work.
+The number of documents available on the P4H Network’s digital platform reflects the network’s scope of work.
 The majority of documents are primary source materials created by country nationals or resources produced by organizations working in social health protection (SHP) and/or health financing (HF).

 Challenging inadequate and fragmented primary health care financing: findings from Bangladesh, Indonesia, Maldives, and Nepal